oracle-livelabs/security/database/advanced/key-vault/key-vault.md

 ### Objectives
 In this workshop, you will learn how to securely manage encryption keys using Oracle Key Vault.
 You will:
 - Review Transparent Data Encryption (TDE) setup of an Oracle database with encrypted tablespaces
-- Migrate your databases with keys in local TDE wallet to centralized key management with Oracle Key Vault
+- Migrate your databases with keys in local TDE wallets to centralized key management with Oracle Key Vault
-- "Full migration" - Upload pre-migration TDE master encryption keys from the local TDE wallet to Oracle Key Vault
+- Ensure a complete key transfer, leaving no keys on the database host
-- Enable "lights-out" operations
+- Enable zero-touch transparent data encryption operations
-- Tolerate network interruptions with secure persistent cache
+- Ensure reliable data access during connectivity disruptions
-- No key exposure for lower security environments
+- Enhance security with key management in vulnerable environments
-- Enable re-key operations
+- Automate key rotation
 - Bring your own key into Oracle Key Vault
 - Explore Oracle Key Vault in a typical customer deployment